Best MLS Database APIs for Real Estate Software Integration

 Per-Request Pricing Drains Budget on Empty Results

-The dominant pricing model among real estate MLS API providers charges per API request rather than per record delivered.
-This structure means you pay the same amount whether your query returns 500 matching properties or zero results.
-Failed requests, timeout errors, and overly broad searches all consume budget without delivering usable data.
+The dominant pricing model among real estate API providers charges per request rather than per record delivered.
+You pay the same amount whether your query returns 500 matching properties or zero.
+Failed requests, timeout errors, and exploratory searches all consume budget without delivering usable data.
+A credit-based model tied to records delivered solves this directly: you pay for housing transaction data you actually receive and use, not for the privilege of asking questions.

 Property Type Restrictions Limit Product Scope